mattpass/BTCP-Rebase/README.md

 Testing
 ------

 There are many tests available from within the `tests` dir to help validate that everything works as expected, necessary if you make changes to this repos codebase or wish to confirm something is working correctly.

+The IP for the official BTCP testnet you can add as a node is **209.97.137.47** plus there is also a web interface at https://testnet.btcprivate.org if you wish to try some RPC commands there as a quick test.

 Testnet BTCP coins
 ------